 In one of a number of damning conclusions to emerge from the Royal Commission into the Pike River Mine Tragedy, the final report made the statement that “the board did not provide effective health and safety leadership and protect the workforce from harm.
 It was distracted by the financial and production pressures that confronted the company”.
-(Royal Commission on the Pike River Coal Mine Tragedy, 2012; p.
-18).
 Various examples were provided of the board relying completely on the management team regarding safety across the business while the board focused their attention on the considerable financial issues facing the organisation.

 The Pike River tragedy is a lesson for all boards and senior executive teams as it can be very easy to be distracted by an immediate crisis, often financial, which will then tend to dominate board meeting agendas and board papers.
 In an organisation where safety is seen as purely the responsibility of management, this can lead to a deepening of the lack of exposure and awareness by the board to the personal and process safety risks facing the business.